meghasin/icees-api-config/config_files_proposal.md

 ```

 ### Record Types
 We can define types for records, Dhall checks the type to ensure that a value is well-typed.
-This allows us to rule out type errors such as missing fields, misspelt fields, fields with wrong type in records.
+This allows us to rule out type errors such as missing fields, misspelt fields, and fields with wrong type in records.
 Each field can have a primitive type such as `Text`, `Bool`, `Integer`, `Number` or a record type.

 For example we can define:
 ```haskell